RBMHTechnology/eventuate/src/sphinx/user-guide.rst

 Automated conflict resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a very simple example of automated conflict resolution: if a conflict has been detected, the writer with the lower ``replicaId`` is selected to be the winner.
-The ``replicaId`` of an event writer can be obtained with ``lastEmitterReplicaId`` during event handling.
+The following is a very simple example of automated conflict resolution: if a conflict has been detected, the emitter with the lower ``id`` is selected to be the winner.
+The emitter id of an event can be obtained with ``lastEmitterId`` during event handling.

 .. includecode:: code/UserGuideDoc.scala
    :snippet: automated-conflict-resolution

-The conflicting versions are sorted by ascending ``emitterReplicaId`` and the first version is selected as the winner.
+The conflicting versions are sorted by ascending emitter id (tracked internally as ``creator``) and the first version is selected as the winner.
 Its update timestamp is passed as argument to ``resolve`` which selects this version and discards all other versions.

 Alternatively, we could also have used POSIX timestamps to let the *last* writer win.
-In case of equal timestamps, the lower ``emitterReplicaId`` wins.
+In case of equal timestamps, the lower emitter id wins.
 This requires synchronized system clocks to give reasonable result, however, convergence does not depend on proper synchronization.
 If system clock synchronization is not an option, `Lamport timestamps`_ can also be used to consistently resolve the conflict.

 More advanced conflict resolution examples could use logic that depends on the actual values of concurrent versions.
 After selecting a winner, an application could even update the winner version with *merged* content from all conflicting versions\ [#]_.

 .. note::
    For replicas to converge, it is important that winner selection does not depend on the order of conflicting events.
-In our example, this is the case because ``replicaId`` comparison is transitive.
+In our example, this is the case because emitter id comparison is transitive.

 Interactive conflict resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~